The Prime Focus Infrared Microlensing Experiment (PRIME): First Results: PRIME Telescope

 \subsection{Telescope}

-The PRIME telescope is a 1.8-m aperture NIR prime-focus telescope.
-(Figure \ref{fig:PRIME_telescope} and see Table \ref{tbl:PRIMEtelescope} for the telescope properties) Its primary mirror is a 1.8-m paraboloid with a focal length of 3792 mm (f/2.11), made of AstroSitall.
+The PRIME telescope is a 1.8-m aperture NIR prime-focus telescope (Figure \ref{fig:PRIME_telescope} and see Table \ref{tbl:PRIMEtelescope} for the telescope properties).
+Its primary mirror is a 1.8-m paraboloid with a focal length of 3792 mm (f/2.11), made of AstroSitall.
 The mirror is coated with aluminum (Al) and silicon dioxide (SiO$_2$) for durability, providing a reflectivity of 92-95\% in the 1000-1,800 nm wavelength range.
 The wide FOV is achieved using a prime focus corrector unit (PFU) consisting of four spherical fused silica lens elements.
 The first element has an edge diameter of 465.09 mm.
 The second element, with a diameter of 305.44 mm, is mounted on a tip/tilt mechanism that can be remotely adjusted using three motors for fine optical alignment.
+Elements 1, 3 and 4 are fixed.
+The entire PFU can be moved to adjust the focus.
 See Table~ for details of the optical specifications of the corrector lenses.
 The combined focal length of the primary mirror and the corrector unit is 4125 mm (f/2.29).
 Figure~\ref{fig:Optical_design} shows the optical design of the telescope with ray tracing.

-The 80\% encircled energy diameter is designed to be 14 $\mu$m (1.4 pixels, 0.7 arcsec) across the entire FOV, which is sufficient under the typical seeing conditions of approximately 1.4 arcseconds at Sutherland.
+The 80\% encircled energy diameter (EED) is designed to be 14 $\mu$m (1.4 pixels, 0.7 arcsec) across the entire FOV, which is sufficient under the typical seeing conditions of approximately 1.4 arcseconds at Sutherland in optical \citep{Catala2013}.
+Here, the observed full width at half maximum (FWHM) of the point spread function (PSF) in our $H$-band images is $\sim$ 1.3 arcsec, as shown in Section~\ref{sec:Data_reduction}.
 The FOV is $1.14^{\circ} \times 1.14^{\circ} = 1.29$ deg$^2$ excluding detector gaps, and $1.21^{\circ} \times 1.21^{\circ} = 1.45$ deg$^2$ including them.
 Figure~\ref{fig:FOV} shows the FOV of the PRIME telescope in comparison with other telescopes and the size of the full Moon.
 The optical system is optimized for NIR observations, with a bandwidth of 830-1800 nm, covering the range from the $Z$-band to the $H$-band.

+The telescope has been installed on top of the pier, 6m above the ground, to improve the seeing.

 The telescope is located at the Sutherland Observatory in South Africa, at an altitude of 1780 m.
 The observatory is operated by the SAAO.
 The observatory building was constructed by SAAO with funding from the National Research Foundation (NRF).
 Although the construction of the building and the installation of the telescope were delayed due to the COVID-19 pandemic, both were completed in July 2022.
 Optical alignment was carried out using the $H$-band test camera, YAMA-cam, and the expected optical performance was confirmed \citep{Yama2023}.